Do electric cars require less maintenance?

 The wheels and tires on an EV are similar to other types of cars, which means just as your tires will need to be rotated from time to time, your wheels will also need to be aligned.
 The reality is that wheels can shift over time, and misaligned wheels can result in uneven tire wear, as well as make your car pull to one side while driving, which can be dangerous.
 Thus, it is good practice to have your wheel alignment checked once or twice per year.

-Car battery replacements
+Car battery maintenance

 EVs have special batteries.
 These batteries are largely made out of lithium-ion; over time, they can wear down or even break down completely.
 Electric car batteries tend to last between eight and ten years, so you may never need to replace your EV’s battery, depending on how long you plan to own it.
 However, it is something that you should be prepared for.

-EV batteries cost a lot more than regular car batteries.
+EV battery replacements cost a lot more than regular car batteries.
 However, many automakers offer battery warranties that last up to ten years or up to 150,000 miles, whichever comes first.
 Please note that certain habits, such as frequently charging your EV in Level 3 DC fast chargers, can cause the battery to wear quickly.

 Auto insurance for electric vehicles